• Menu

 In summary, think carefully when planning a trout trip.
 I recently had a travel agent request to take a group fishing in a Highland loch 1500ft above sea level in early April.
 This would have been an unproductive, joyless and an artic experience, so we said no.

-To conclude – a summary of when and where to fish for trout in Scotland:
+To conclude – here is a summary of when and where to fish for trout in Scotland:

 • 15th March – River Tweed, Annan, and tributaries